oadultradeepfield/vidflex/README.md

 | 2000     | 500   | 4.46     | 0.3428         | 0.3420        | 0.4614          | 0.4430         |
 | 2000     | 1000  | 9.27     | 0.3428         | 0.3420        | 0.4405          | 0.4406         |
 | 2000     | 2000  | 19.68    | 0.3432         | 0.3420        | 0.4333          | 0.4403         |

-## Features

-- [x] Simulate concurrent users watching the same video stream with randomized network bandwidth ranges (0–1 Mbps, 1–3 Mbps, 3–5 Mbps, 5+ Mbps) and device types (mobile, tablet, desktop/TV).
-- [x] Adjust video quality by modifying one metric at a time (resolution, bitrate, frame rate) through discrete actions.
-- [x] Update the policy using a reward function that combines engagement score (prioritizing higher quality), bandwidth cost penalties, and a collaborative adjustment based on the average satisfaction of other concurrent users in similar states.
-       Formula:
-       $$Q(s, a) \leftarrow Q(s, a) + \alpha \left[\text{reward} + \gamma \max_{a'} Q(s', a') + 0.2 \times \text{average satisfaction}\right]$$

-- [x] Implement an epsilon-greedy policy with an initial epsilon = 0.8 and epsilon decay of 5% per 100 episodes.
-- [x] **System assumptions**: Concurrent users are managed by a single agent via `goroutines`; simulated bandwidth dips reduce the bandwidth tier by one level with 10% probability.
-- [x] Train the agent and benchmark performance against a static policy (fixed 720p, 1 Mbps, 30 fps) via command line (see the below section for more details).

 ## Getting Started